 Controversial online security bill CISPA is two steps away from becoming a law.
 Software freedom activist Richard Stallman says Internet users should beware, as the government is a much bigger threat than any individual hacker.

-“So if they see the slightest bit that they think is odd in your email, they can hand it over to the government.
+“What CISPA says as passed by the House of Representatives is any ISP, any website, any company that has some of your data in it can voluntarily hand it over to the government for a wide range of reasons,” and it's up to the government to interpret it however they see fit, the father of the free software philosophy explained.“So if they see the slightest bit that they think is odd in your email, they can hand it over to the government.
 And if the government says it has something to do with national security – it is very easy to say that, whether it’s true or not – then the government can study it for any purpose.
 This nearly abolishes people’s right not to be unreasonably searched.”